-Fortune Brands’ CEO, Nick Fink, is intent on keeping safety in our facilities a high priority, especially as the U.S. housing market continues to recover and demand for our products grows.
+Fortune Brands’ CEO, Nicholas Fink, is intent on keeping safety in our facilities a high priority.
 In his messages to associates, he underscores the importance of looking out for each other, and taking responsibility to speak up if someone is aware of a potentially unsafe action.

 Leaders throughout the Company also emphasize the importance of safety during huddle meetings, town halls and through our other internal communications channels.

 Our focus on reducing risks, implementing strong management systems, and embracing the core value of being accountable to oneself and to fellow associates has yielded strong results.
-From 2015-2017, Fortune Brands improved our benchmark Total Recordable Incident Rate (TRIR), a key safety performance metric used across industries, from 2.1 to 1.5.
+From 2015-2019, Fortune Brands has improved our benchmark Total Recordable Incident Rate (TRIR) and Lost-Time Rate (LTR), key safety performance metrics used across industries.

 To maintain momentum, we are leveraging data through our enterprise-wide software platform to identify trends, implement leading indicators and track all incidents to effective closure.
 Our robust internal record-keeping includes all full-time employees, temporary workers and contractors under our direct supervision.
 We realize that we need to be vigilant every day, continually assessing our progress, and seek opportunities for continuous improvement.